Qumulo/docs/_includes/content-reuse/cnq-guide-aws/deployment-agnostic-post-deployment-actions.md

 {% if page.deployment == "tf" %}
 #### Step 1: Create a New Deployment in a New Terraform Workspace
 1. To create a new Terraform workspace, run the `terraform workspace new my-new-workspace-name` command.
+1. Edit the `terraform.tfvars` file:

-1. To initialize the workspace, run the `terraform init` command.
+   1. Specify the value for the `private_subnet_id` variable.

-1. Edit `config-standard.tfvars` or `config-advanced.tfvars`:
+      {% include note.html content="For multi-AZ deployments, specify values as a comma-delimited list." %}

    1. Specify the value for the `q_instance_type` variable.
    1. Set the value of the `q_replacement_cluster` variable to `true`.
    1. Set the value of the `q_existing_deployment_unique_name` variable to the current deployment's name.
    1. (Optional) To change the number of nodes, specify the value for the `q_node_count` variable.

+   {% include important.html content="Leave the other variables unchanged." %}

-1. {{site.cnq.runTFapplyWithFile}}
+1. {{site.cnq.runTFapply}}

    {{site.cnq.reviewExecPlan}}

-   Terraform creates resources according the execution plan and displays:
+   Terraform displays:

    * The `Apply complete!` message with a count of added resources